elixir-lang/elixir/README.md

 # Elixir [![Build Status](https://secure.travis-ci.org/elixir-lang/elixir.png "Build Status")](http://travis-ci.org/josevalim/elixir)

-Elixir is a programming language built on top of Erlang.
-As Erlang, it is a functional language with strict evaluation and dynamic typing built to support distributed, fault-tolerant, non-stop applications with hot swapping.
+Elixir is a programming language built on top of the Erlang VM.
+As Erlang, it is a functional language built to support distributed, fault-tolerant, non-stop applications with hot code swapping.

-The main difference between Elixir and Erlang is its more natural homoiconic syntax that supports meta-programming.
-Elixir also supports polymorphism via protocols (similar to Clojure's), dynamic records and a reference mechanism.
+Elixir is also dynamic typed but, differently from Erlang, it is also homoiconic, allowing meta-programming via macros.
+Elixir also supports polymorphism via protocols (similar to Clojure's), dynamic records and provides a reference mechanism.

-Elixir and Erlang share the same bytecode and data types.
+Finally, Elixir and Erlang share the same bytecode and data types.
 This means you can invoke Erlang code from Elixir (and vice-versa) without any conversion or performance hit.
+This allows a developer to mix the expressiveness of Elixir with the robustness and performance of Erlang.

 # Usage

-You can run and learn about Elixir in the [Getting Started guide](https://github.com/elixir-lang/elixir/blob/master/docs/0_index.md).
+You can run and learn about Elixir in the [Getting Started guide](http://elixir-lang.org/getting_started/1.html).

 But if you just want to compile and try Elixir, with no compromises, you can clone this repository to your machine, compile and test it: